Engaging with local communities

 There is a gap between the ideal of involving older persons throughout the design process of digital technology, and actual practice.

 Twenty-one older people participated in three focus groups.
-Results showed ageism was experienced by participants in their daily lives and interactions with the designers during the design process.
+Participants experienced ageism in their daily lives and interactions with the designers during the design process.
 Negative images of ageing were pointed out as a potential influencing factor on design decisions.
 Nevertheless, positive experiences of inclusive design pointed out the importance of “partnership” in the design process.

-Participants defined the “ultimate partnership” in co-designing as processes in which they were involved from the beginning, iteratively, in a participatory approach.
+The “ultimate partnership” in co-designing were where they were involved from the beginning, iteratively, in a participatory approach.
 Such processes were perceived as leading to successful design outcomes, which they would like to use, and reduced intergenerational tension.

 Co-designing with people living with dementia